Ueno Station: History

-This station opened on 28 July 1883.
-After the destruction of this first building in the fires caused by the 1923 Great Kantō earthquake, Japanese Government Railways constructed the current station buildings.
+Ueno Station opened on 28 July 1883.

+After the destruction of the first building in the fires caused by the 1923 Great Kantō earthquake, Japanese Government Railways constructed the current station building.
+While digging the foundations of the new building, bones, swords, and lances dating from the Battle of Ueno were excavated.

 In 1927, Tokyo Underground Railway (now Tokyo Metro) opened Japan's first subway line from here to Asakusa Station.

+During World War II and the following years, many war orphans found refuge in the station and its underground tunnels.
 Following World War II, the neighbourhood in front of Ueno Station was a major center of black market activity.
 Today, many people come to the area to visit Ameya-Yokochō.

+In March 1985, the Tōhoku Shinkansen was extended south from Ōmiya to Ueno, with the line extended further south to Tokyo in June 1991.

 The station facilities of the Ginza and Hibiya Lines were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 In March 2010, to promote the release of the Cho-Den-O Trilogy of the Kamen Rider movies, a special marking was used on the trains going to Nakano-fujimichō from Ueno, and Den-Os Rina Akiyama greeted 200 fans who rode on the first of those trains.

 Station numbering was introduced to the non-Shinkansen JR East platforms in 2016 with Ueno being assigned station numbers JU02 for the Utsunomiya line, JJ01 for the Jōban Line rapid service, JK31 for the Keihin–Tōhoku Line, and JY05 for the Yamanote line.
-At the same time, JR East assigned the station a three-letter code to its major transfer stations; Ueno was assigned the code "UEN".
+At the same time, JR East assigned the station a three-letter code to its major transfer stations; Ueno was assigned the code "UEN".TH Liner services on the Hibiya Line between Ebisu and Kuki commenced on 6 June 2020.

 In March 2020, the Park Exit (Ueno Park Exit) was moved to the north and the roadway in front of it was changed to a dead end, allowing pedestrians to enter Ueno Park from the station without crossing the roadway.